 - Lost, stray and stolen animals to be returned to their owners more rapidly

 - Owners to be contacted more quickly in the case of injury so that following any emergency treatment further veterinary treatment can be agreed and undertaken promptly

 - Health test results to be correctly attributed to an individual animal

 It is a legal requirement to microchip dogs throughout the United Kingdom.
 It is the responsibility of the dog’s keeper to ensure that the contact details held against their dog’s microchip number are accurate.

-Other species may also require to be identified:
+Other species may also require to be identified.